 - 3.12(a) Gambling.
 Every person subject to the jurisdiction of this code shall be responsible for compliance with all local, state, and federal laws regarding gambling.
-Violations of any local, state, or federal law regarding gambling may subject the person to disciplinary proceedings in the University Judicial System without regard to any proceedings in local, state, or federal courts. - 3.12(b) Raffles.
-Raffles, which are connected to the University in any way, are prohibited. - 3.13 GUESTS/VISITORS Any visitor who is not on official business must be a guest of a University student, faculty member, or staff member. - 3.13(a) Guests are subject to all applicable rules and policies as are members of the University. - 3.13(b) A guest must identify him/herself when called upon by a university official, including residence hall staff, and to identify his/her host. - 3.13(c) The conduct of a guest is the responsibility of the student serving as host. - 3.13(d) See rules regarding Guests and Visitation in the Community Standards and Student Conduct in University Residence Halls section. - 3.13(e) The University provides parking for guests in designated areas of campus.
+Violations of any local, state, or federal law regarding gambling may subject the person to disciplinary proceedings in the University Judicial System without regard to any proceedings in local, state, or federal courts.
+Texas law says that gambling requires a "bet," defined as "an agreement to win or lose something of value solely or partially by chance."
+Texas law adds, among other things: "A person commits an offense if he . . . plays and bets for money or other thing of value at any game played with cards, dice, balls, or any other gambling device." - 3.12(b) Raffles.
+Texas law defines the word "Raffle" as, "... the award of one or more prizes by chance at a single occasion among a single pool or group of persons who have paid or promised a thing of value for a ticket that represents a chance to win a prize."
+Raffles, which are connected to the University or include the name SMU, in any way, are prohibited. - 3.13 GUESTS/VISITORS Any visitor who is not on official business must be a guest of a University student, faculty member, or staff member. - 3.13(a) Guests are subject to all applicable rules and policies as are members of the University. - 3.13(b) A guest must identify him/herself when called upon by a university official, including residence hall staff, and to identify his/her host. - 3.13(c) The conduct of a guest is the responsibility of the student serving as host. - 3.13(d) See rules regarding Guests and Visitation in the Community Standards and Student Conduct in University Residence Halls section. - 3.13(e) The University provides parking for guests in designated areas of campus.
 Members of the University community or their guests may contact the SMU Police Department to obtain maps showing designated visitor parking areas and explaining University parking regulations.
 Guests are subject to the same parking regulations as members of the SMU community. - 3.13(f) The University reserves the right to order from the campus any non-University person(s) disrupting the normal operations of the University.